Anderson-Lab/csci-334-2017/index.md

 # Schedule
 You are responsible for coming prepared to class.
 This includes reading through the material before attending class.
 You will get a lot more out of the lectures and discussions in this manner.
 It is cliche, but true.
 Each week will follow a similar pattern.
-The course focuses both on the theory of data mining and its practical application.
+The course focuses both on the theory of data mining, maching learning, and its practical application.
 Most classes will start with an exam over the previous week's material. followed by a lecture on new material.
 Followed by an interactive exercise focusing on the theory.
 Follwed by an interactive lecture/exercise focusing on the application.
 This will sometimes be guided. sometimes in groups, and sometimes individually.
 The schedule below is tentative and subject to change.
 You must check it regularly.

 <b>Week 1:</b><br/>
 No class as we meet on Monday and the semester hasn't started yet.

 <b>Week 2:</b><br/>
+No class due to MLK day.

+<b>Week 3:</b><br/>
 Introduction to Learning (Chapter 1)
 <br>
 <a href="https://www.evernote.com/pub/w100pea/introductiontomlanddatamining">Prepared Notes</a>